Skip to main content

 3 mentions Positive Neutral Negative

-• “The music and world audio, along with the UI effects, cannot be configured separately, causing imbalance between game sounds and UI sounds.”
+• “The music and world audio and the UI effects aren't able to be configured separately, which leads to balancing issues between game and UI sounds.”

 • stability